o3de/sig-testing/governance/SIG Testing Charter.md

 ## Goals

 * Enable other SIGs to efficiently protect their own code from defects
-  * Expand what can be tested
+  * Expand which software can be tested
+  * Expand the ways in which software can be tested, such as:
+    * Traditional binary testing (case pass/fail)
+    * Qualatative performance testing (scenario consumes +/-X% resources)
+  * Audit existing code for efficiency and correctness
     * Identify inefficient tests and help them execute faster
-  * Set policies for consistent quality standards between SIGs
+  * Set consistent quality standards between SIGs
-  * Audit existing code for efficiency and correctness
+    * Raise this standard over time
-  * Make test reports legible at a glance
+  * Make test metrics and reports legible at a glance
+* Enable public customers and contributors to run existing tests and write new tests
+  * Provide all tests, ready to run
+  * Contributing tests is simple
+  * Projects using O3DE are easy to test
-* Ensure automated testing can run in the Automated Review (AR) build pipeline and Periodic (Nightly) build pipelines
+* Ensure automated testing can execute in the Automated Review (AR) build pipeline and Periodic (Nightly) build pipelines
   * Maintain the pre-validation system and its rules
   * Define the post-build test suites executed in the AR pipeline, and suite requirements
   * Resolve testing issues that block the AR pipeline
   * Prevent tests from being improperly disabled, bypassed, or ignored
   * Define requirements of AR test nodes
-* Provide test automation frameworks and tools across all supported platforms
+* Provide test automation frameworks and tools across all supported operating systems
     * Standardize and unify test automation, to limit divergent or parallel testing effort
+    * Enable OS-agnostic tests

 ## In Scope

-* O3DE Testing Software
+* O3DE Testing Software (software which helps write tests)
   * Test-specific frameworks, tools, and middleware
   * Performance benchmark frameworks, tools, and middleware
   * Metrics and reports created on the local machine